apl-ocean-engineering/liboculus/README.md

   - Loading and parsing sonar data stored as either:
     - Raw streams of binary packets.
     - Data encoded in the GPMF format by `serdp_recorder`
-    - (A scaffold exists for reading files saved by GUI provided by Oculus, but it receives sonar data in an undocumented ping format).
+    - (A scaffold exists for reading files saved by in GUI provided by Oculus, but it receives sonar data in an undocumented ping format).

 The library contains no special provisions for _saving_ sonar data,